 - Physical and social isolation that separates someone from social support networks; extreme jealously and possessiveness, accusations of infidelity, repeated threats of abandonment, divorce, or initiating an affair if the individual fails to comply with the abuser’s wishes; and

-Sexual assault is actual or attempted sexual contact with another person without that person’s consent.
+Sexual assault is any actual or attempted sexual act directed against another person, without consent of the victim, including instances where the victim is incapable of giving consent.
 Sexual contact is any act of non-consensual touching of another with an element of sexual gratification for the offender.
 In order to give consent to sexual activity, a person must be able to understand Who, What, When, Where, Why and How with respect to that sexual activity.
 Any time sexual activity takes place where one party did not understand any one of these six conditions, incapacity is an issue.
 An awareness of all six must be present.
 This is another way of stating the law’s expectation that consent be informed, and any time it is not, consent cannot be effective.
 To be more precise, an incapacitated person cannot give consent.
 They could be stark naked, demanding sex, but if they are incapacitated at the time, and that is known or knowable to the accused, any sexual activity that takes place is misconduct, and any factual consent that may have been expressed is irrelevant.
 Sexual assault includes, but is not limited to:

 - Intentional touching of another person’s intimate parts without that person’s consent; or